Cervical screening during pregnancy

-If you’ve had a Pap test before, your first cervical screening test should be 2 years after your last Pap test.
+If you’ve had a Pap test in the past, your first cervical screening test should be 2 years after your last Pap test.

-If you are under 25 years and were previously screened, and received an abnormal test result, you should continue to follow your doctor's advice.
+- If you have previously received an abnormal test result, you should continue to follow your doctor's advice.

 Learn more here about the development and quality assurance of healthdirect content.